Tropical storm kills 1 in Florida, hurts 10 at Georgia base

 “A bunch of folks had lacerations and were just banged around,” Rodriguez said.
 “A majority of folks were in their trailers when it happened.”

-The hurricane center said parts of Florida could see up to 8 inches (20 centimeters) of total rain accumulation from the storm.
-There was also a risk of flooding in Georgia and South Carolina, which were predicted to get 3 to 5 inches (8 to 13 centimeters) of rainfall.
+The hurricane center said there was a risk of flooding in South Carolina, which was predicted to get 3 to 5 inches (8 to 13 centimeters) of rainfall.

 More than 7 inches (18 centimeters) of rain was recorded at a weather station near Gainesville, Florida, the weather service reported.
 More than 5 inches (13 centimeters) of rain had fallen by early Thursday at Sapelo Island off the Georgia coast; and at a weather station along the Savannah River in Jasper County, South Carolina.